Holy Trinity Brompton: St Paul's Onslow Square

 St Paul's Church in Onslow Square was opened in 1860.
 In the late 1970s, the parish of Holy Trinity Brompton merged with the neighbouring parish of St Paul's Onslow Square.
 St Paul's was declared redundant.
 An attempt by the diocese to sell the building for private redevelopment was thwarted in the early 1980s when local residents joined with churchgoers to save the church.
 In the late 1980s, the Parochial Church Council requested that the redundancy be overturned which allowed curate Nicky Lee and his wife Sila to "plant" a congregation there as well as undertake some building structural maintenance work.
 At its peak in the 1990s, this congregation had grown to several hundred.

-In 1997, the congregation at St Paul's divided into three, with some going with curate Stuart Lees to plant a church in Fulham; others returning to Holy Trinity with Nicky and Sila Lee; and others forming the St Paul's Anglican Fellowship and remaining based at St Paul's with John Peters.
+In 1997, the congregation at St Paul's divided into three, with some going with curate Stuart Lees to plant a church in Fulham; others returning to Holy Trinity with Prebendary Nicky Lee and his wife, Sila; and others forming the St Paul's Anglican Fellowship and remaining based at St Paul's with John Peters.
 This last group left in 2002 to plant into St Mary's, Bryanston Square.